-In those members of this plant family that are mildly to severely toxic, offending components can be found in all parts of the plant including:
+In those members of this plant family that are mild to severely toxic, offending components can be found in all parts of the plant, including:

 This is why it is always a good idea to protect your skin with long sleeves and gloves when pruning any succulent, especially if you are unsure of its toxicity level.
 Always wash your hands after handling plants.

-In the final analysis, even though the Burros Tail is non-toxic to cats and dogs, it’s a good idea to keep it (and all Sedum) out of the reach of children, pets and livestock.
+In the final analysis, even though ASPCA declares the Burros Tail to be a non-toxic plant for cats and dogs, it’s a good idea to keep it (and all Sedum) out of the reach of children, pets, and livestock.

-Donkey’s Tail plants are a good choice for use as hanging succulent plants both because of its cascading growth habit and the fact that it is a bit fragile.
+Donkey’s Tail plants are a good choice for use as hanging succulent plants both because of their cascading growth habit and the fact that it is a bit fragile.

-The thick, succulent leaves tend to fall off easily, and if they fall in soil they will take root and grow.
+The thick, succulent leaves tend to fall off easily, and if they fall in the soil, they will take root and grow.

-In the case of burro’s tail, keeping the plant in a hanging basket, well out of reach protects it and prevents damage to the plant.
+In the case of the burro’s tail, keeping the plant in a hanging basket, well out of reach, protects it and prevents damage to the plant.

 In the case of other types of Sedum, keeping the plant out of reach protects both house plants and kids, pets, and other critters from potential discomfort.